 - 8. This Order regulates both landowners and operators of irrigated lands from which there are discharges of waste that could affect the quality of any waters of the state.
 In order to be covered by this Order, the landowners or operators must be Members.
 Because this Order regulates both landowners and operators, but does not require enrollment of both parties, the provisions of this Order require that the Member provide notification to the non-Member responsible party of enrollment under this Order.
 A third-party group representing Members will assist its Members in complying with the requirements of this Order.
 Both the landowner and operator are ultimately responsible for complying with the terms and conditions of this Order. - 9.
-This Order regulates both landowners and operators of irrigated lands from which there are discharges of waste that could affect the quality of any waters of the state.
-In order to be covered by this Order, the landowners or operators must be Members.
-Because this Order regulates both landowners and operators, but does not require enrollment of both parties, the provisions of this Order require that the Member provide notification to the non-Member responsible party of enrollment under this Order.
-A third-party group representing Members will assist its Members in complying with the requirements of this Order.
-Both the landowner and operator are ultimately responsible for complying with the terms and conditions of this Order. - 10.
-The third-party will be responsible for fulfilling the regional requirements and conditions (e.g., surface and groundwater monitoring, regional management plan development and tracking) of this Order and associated Monitoring and Reporting Program Order R5-2014-0001-07 (MRP).
+A third-party entity proposing to represent Members in the Western San Joaquin River Watershed, or a portion thereof, (the third-party) is required to submit to the Central Valley Water Board an application to represent growers within this Order's coverage area or identify the area the third-party proposes to cover.
+The third-party representation will become effective upon Central Valley Water Board Executive Officer approval of the third party's application.
+If a third-party proposes to cover a portion of the Order's coverage area, the Executive Officer will determine and identify the geographic area covered by the third-party in the Notice of Applicability.
+The Westside San Joaquin River Watershed Coalition served as the third-party group representing owners and operators of irrigated lands within portions of the Order watershed area during the interim irrigated lands regulatory program, Order R5-2006-0053 (Coalition Group Conditional Waiver). - 10.
+The third-party will be responsible for fulfilling the regional requirements and conditions (e.g., surface water and groundwater monitoring, regional management plan development and tracking) of this Order and associated Monitoring and Reporting Program Order R5-2014-0002-09 (MRP).
 By retaining its third-party membership or establishing a new membership, a Member is agreeing to be represented by the third-party for the purposes of this Order.
-Any requirements or conditions not fulfilled by the third-party are the responsibility of the individual Member.
-The Member and non-Member owners and operators are responsible for conduct of operations on the Member's enrolled property. - 11.
-To enroll under this Order, a grower that is not a current Member in the third-party group must obtain membership in the applicable third-party group (see section VII.A of this Order for specific requirements).
+Any requirements or conditions not fulfilled by the